piyush7199/hld-architecture-handbook/03-challenges/3.2.1-twitter-timeline/README.md

 - **[Sequence Diagrams](./sequence-diagrams.md)** - Detailed interaction flows for posting tweets, timeline loading, fanout processes, and failure scenarios
 - **[Design Decisions (This Over That)](./this-over-that.md)** - In-depth analysis of architectural choices and trade-offs
 - **[Pseudocode Implementations](./pseudocode.md)** - Detailed algorithm implementations for fanout strategies, timeline merging, and activity-based fanout

 ---

+## Problem Statement

+Design a scalable microblogging timeline system (like Twitter/X) that allows users to post short messages (tweets) and view a personalized feed containing tweets from people they follow.
+The system must handle 500 million monthly active users, process 200 million tweets per day, serve 10 billion timeline loads per day with sub-200ms latency, and efficiently solve the "Fanout Problem" — distributing one tweet to millions of followers' timelines in near-real-time.

+---